We use some essential cookies to make this website work.

 Your employer will usually deduct Income Tax and National Insurance from your wages through Pay As You Earn (PAYE).

 If you normally live and study in the UK but work abroad during the holidays you’ll need to pay:

-If you work for a foreign employer you don’t need to pay National Insurance in the UK, but you might have to pay contributions in the country you’re working in.
+If you work for a foreign employer you do not need to pay National Insurance in the UK, but you might have to pay contributions in the country you’re working in.